MarcinOrlowski/website-as-app/README.md

 settings.
 This is useful if you want to run multiple instances of the same app, but with different accounts.
 By default `default` profile is used and it's recommended to use different profile per each app instance.

+NOTE: `--zoom` accepts fractional values, so you can use i.e. `--zoom 1.25` to scale content up by 25% or `--zoom 0.75` to scale down to 75% of the original size.

 ## Current limitations